prettierlichess/prettierlichess/CONTRIBUTING.md

 In addition, formatter is also connected to Github Actions.
 This checks for each push and pull request whether the formatting is correct with `npm run formatter:check`.

+## Debug output

+The extension consists mainly of CSS, but for some features (like the "enable vertical layout" button) JS is used.
+To better understand a bug with such features, there is a debug output with `console.debug()`.

+### Read debug output

+#### Chrome

+-   Go to lichess.
+-   Press _F12_ to display the developer tools.
+-   Go to the _Console_ tab.
+-   In the dropdown next to _Filter_, select only _Verbose_.
+-   Go to the lichess page where the bug occurs.
+-   Read the debug output.

+#### Firefox

+-   Go to lichess.
+-   Press _F12_ to display the developer tools.
+-   Go to the _Console_ tab.
+-   In the dropdown next to the filter, activate only _Debug_.
+-   Go to the lichess page where the bug occurs.
+-   Read the debug output.

 <hr>

 That is basically all.
 If you still have questions, feel free to open an issue.